Stratio/stratio-connector-elasticsearch/doc/src/site/sphinx/First_Steps.rst

       > <path_to_connector_executable>/connector-elasticsearch-core-<version> start

-To ensure that the connector is online we can execute the crossdata shell command
+To ensure that the connector is online we can execute the Crossdata shell command

 ::